16 Best Foods For Hair Growth You Should Be Eating Daily

 1. Eggs

 Eggs are packed with protein and are often used in hair masks and other hair care products.
-A study showed that egg yolk stimulated hair growth in human dermal papilla cellsi XParticular types of cells present at the bottom of hair follicles that are important for hair growth and regeneration.
+A study showed that egg yolk stimulated hair growth in human dermal papilla cellsi Particular types of cells present at the bottom of hair follicles that are important for hair growth and regeneration.
 (1).
 Eggs are also rich in biotin that is essential for keratin (hair protein) production.
-Biotin may improve hair health (2).
+Using biotin for hair may improve its growth and overall health (2).
 The selenium and zinc in eggs may also promote healthy hair.
 Anecdotal evidence suggests that eggs can make hair shinier and stronger and prevent brittleness and breakage.

 2. Leafy Greens